knandersen/dmjx-intelligent-design-2024/modules/module2-generative-ai/exercise5-gpt-api.md

 ### Text as a graphical element

 Text itself can be a graphical element.
 Can you use GPT to return text in a way that makes it graphical? eg ASCII art, grids, etc.

+## Exercise 5.4: JSON output (optional)

+One of the difficult things about using GPT in your own app can be getting a response in the correct format.
+Fortunately, OpenAI have added the option to specify a JSON schema that you want data to be returned in.

+Go to https://platform.openai.com/docs/guides/structured-outputs/introduction and follow the `node.js` examples.